-Hapkido’s development of combining techniques using the three distances of kicking, punching and grappling into powerful defences makes it a total martial art.
+Hapkido’s development of combining techniques using the three distances of kicking, punching and grappling into powerful defenses makes it a total martial art.

 HAPKIDO FEDERATION OF NEW ZEALAND

-Wellington Hapkido is affiliated to the Hapkido Federation of New Zealand, the governing body of traditional Hapkido in New Zealand.
-It’s Founder and President is Grand Master Lee Jung Nam, 9th Dan Hapkido; 9th Dan Taekwondo.
+Wellington Hapkido is affiliated with the Hapkido Federation of New Zealand, the governing body of traditional Hapkido in New Zealand.
+It’s Founder and President was Grand Master Lee Jung Nam, 9th Dan Hapkido; 9th Dan Taekwondo.

-Hapkido in New Zealand recognises Master Callum Forbes, 6th Dan Hapkido, based at the Upper Hutt Club, as its Chief Instructor.
-He runs Hapkido New Zealand with help from Senior Instructors at affiliated clubs.
+Hapkido in New Zealand recognises Master Callum Forbes, 7th Dan Hapkido, based at the Upper Hutt Club, as its Chief Instructor.
+He runs Hapkido New Zealand with help from senior instructors at affiliated clubs around the country.

 We are also a membering club of the World Kido Federation and Hanminjok Hapkido Association.

-The World Kido Federation is one of the most renowned and respected Korean self defence Martial Arts organisations in the world and the Hanminjok Hapkido Association is the largest Hapkido organisation in the world with over 550 member clubs in South Korea alone.
+The World Kido Federation is one of the most renowned and respected Korean self-defense Martial Arts organisations in the world and the Hanminjok Hapkido Association is the largest Hapkido organisation in the world with over 550 member clubs in South Korea alone.